Fox Terrier and Jack Russell

 Whilst in both breeds an elongated head is sought, a flat skull topped off with button ears set high on the skull, combined with the long strong foreface make the Fox Terrier head very distinctive.
 They should move at a trot with balanced reach and drive.
 Both mention a weight of 18 pounds, but only the Wire mentions a height of not exceeding 35 cm (15 and a half inches).

 The major difference between these two is the coat.
-Whilst the Smooth is smooth coated, the Wire has a broken coat which makes his outline outwardly appear similar to the Welsh and Lakeland Terriers.
+Whilst the Smooth is smooth coated, the Wire has a broken coat which makes his outline outwardly appear similar to the Welsh and Lakeland Terriers (see the table below).
 Permissible colours are similar, the Fox Terrier being a white dog with tan, black or tri-colour markings.
 But differences in conformation between the Fox Terrier (Smooth) and Fox Terrier (Wire) can be observed by diligent students and enthusiasts.

 Jack Russell Terriers

-While the Fox Terriers were show dogs, although a founding member of the Board of the first Kennel Club (UK) and a terrier judge, the Reverend Jack (John) Russell became more famous for his working terriers that bear his name to this day.
+The Reverend Jack (John) Russell was a founding member of the Board of the first Kennel Club (UK) and a terrier judge.
+As outlined above, while the Fox Terriers were becoming show dogs, the Reverend became more famous for his working terriers that bear his name to this day.
 His dogs came in varying leg lengths.
 The longer legged terriers ran with the hound packs and therefore had longer legs.
-The shorter legged terriers were carried to the fox dens by the hunter or a terrier man whose jacket had pockets large enough to carry these small terriers.
+But the shorter legged terriers were carried to the fox dens by the hunter or a terrier man whose jacket had pockets large enough to carry these small terriers.

-During his lifetime, the Reverend John (Jack) Russell witnessed the gene pool of his original working Fox Terriers split from the show Fox Terrier.
-But it is indisputable that his respected old fashioned working type of terrier bearing his name has remained until this day.
-The words of his obituary in the Kennel Club Gazette of May 1883 said of him:
+During his lifetime, the Reverend John (Jack) Russell witnessed the gene pool of his original working Fox Terriers split from the showdog.
+But it is indisputable that his respected old fashioned working type of terrier bearing his name has remained to this day.
+The following quote is from his obituary published in the 1883 Kennel Club Gazette:

 "As the oldest Fox Terrier breeder in England, Mr Russell's connection with the Kennel Club was an honour to that body"